cassiomolin/http-patch-spring/README.md

 public ResponseEntity<Void> updateContact(@PathVariable Long id,
                                           @RequestBody JsonPatch patchDocument) {

-    // Find the model that will be patched
-    Contact contact = service.findContact(id).orElseThrow(ResourceNotFoundException::new);
+    // Find the domain model that will be patched Contact contact = service.findContact(id).orElseThrow(ResourceNotFoundException::new);

-    // Map the model to an API resource model ContactResourceInput resourceInput = mapper.asInput(contact);
+    // Map the domain model to an API resource model ContactResourceInput resourceInput = mapper.asInput(contact);

     // Apply the patch to the API resource model ContactResourceInput patched = patch(patchDocument, resourceInput, ContactResourceInput.class);

-     // Update the domain model with the details from the resource API model mapper.update(patched, contact);
+     // Update the domain model with the details from the API resource model mapper.update(patched, contact);

     // Persist the changes